controlplaneio-fluxcd/flux-operator/docs/api/v1/resourcegroup.md

 By default, the wait timeout is `5m` and can be changed with the `fluxcd.controlplane.io/reconcileTimeout` annotation, set on the ResourceGroup object.

+### Role-based access control

+The `.spec.serviceAccountName` field is optional and specifies the name of the Kubernetes ServiceAccount used by the flux-operator to reconcile the ResourceGroup.
+The ServiceAccount must exist in the same namespace as the ResourceGroup and must have the necessary permissions to create, update and delete the resources defined in the ResourceGroup.

+On multi-tenant clusters, it is recommended to use a dedicated ServiceAccount per tenant namespace with the minimum required permissions.
+To enforce a ServiceAccount for all ResourceGroups, the `--default-service-account=flux-operator`flag can be set in the flux-operator container arguments.
+With this flag set, only the ResourceGroups created in the same namespace as the flux-operator will run with cluster-admin permissions.

 ## ResourceGroup Status

 ### Conditions